 Be sure to include the necessary details in integration descriptions.

 It's not uncommon for B2B SaaS companies to have several integrations with very similar names.
-For example, you might have integrations between your app and various Sage apps, including Sage HR and Sage Intacct.
+For example, you might have integrations between your app and various Sage apps, including Sage Accounting and Sage HR.

-In this scenario, you'll want to name each integration to differentiate it while realizing that the integration title can only do so much.
-For example, "Sage HR" is a more descriptive title than "Sage."
+In this scenario, you'll want to clearly differentiate each integration.
+For example, "Sage Accounting" is a more accurate and useful title than "Sage."

 This is where the details become important.
 You don't need to write a book, but a description that includes essential differentiators (when the integration runs, what data is involved, export vs import, etc.) makes a difference to users.

 For example, "Syncs data with Sage HR" is not a very useful description.
-"Syncs new contacts from Acme to Sage HR every Monday - Friday at 7 AM US Central Time" is a much better description.
+"Syncs new contacts from Acme SaaS to Sage HR every Monday - Friday at 7 AM US Pacific Time" is a better description.

-Also, if there are any prerequisites or dependencies that aren't obvious, it's good to list them in the details, or include links to the docs to learn more.
+Also, if any prerequisites or dependencies aren't obvious, it's good to list them in the details or include links to the docs to learn more.
 That way, users aren't confused or discouraged when they activate and configure those integrations.

 For customers who have successfully located the integrations that interest them within the marketplace, you want to ensure they can take the next step and activate (turn on) those integrations.

 This allows them to act immediately upon their desire for a given integration, reducing the chance that they'll change their minds.
-It also ensures that your customer support team isn't kept busy with tasks that the customers are capable of handling for themselves.
+It also ensures that your customer support team isn't kept busy with tasks that customers can handle themselves.

-You can see in this example from Asana's marketplace how the “Connect” button is prominently displayed for each integration.
+In this example from Asana's marketplace, you can see how the "Learn more" link is prominently displayed for each integration.

 Beyond activating integrations, a good integration marketplace lets them configure those integrations to work with their environment.

-It may make sense for customers to contact customer support to activate and configure integrations, based on your customer's technical know-how, the overall complexity, and other factors.
-But most of the time, it will be more efficient to allow the customers to perform these steps themselves.
+It may make sense for customers to contact customer support to activate and configure integrations, based on your customers' technical know-how, the overall complexity, and other factors.
+However, most of the time, allowing the customers to perform these steps will be more efficient.

 Once integrations have been activated and configured, they sometimes encounter problems.
 This can happen for various reasons, some of which are under customers' control.